Farsan (food)

-Farsan or Pharsāṇ (ફરસાણ, Hindi and फरसाण) refers to salty snacks originating from the Indian subcontinent.
-Farsans are a very important part of Marwari cuisine, Gujarati cuisine, Marathi cuisine and Sindhi cuisine, wherein a wide variety of them are prepared on special occasions and to entertain guests, and are also enjoyed with tea.
+Farsan or Pharsāṇ (ફરસાણ, Hindi and फरसाण) are salty snacks that originated in the Indian subcontinent.
+Farsans are consumed in Marwari cuisine, Gujarati cuisine, Marathi cuisine and Sindhi cuisine, wherein a wide variety are prepared on special occasions and to entertain guests, and are also consumed with tea.
 Farsan is also found throughout the rest of India, particularly Maharashtra due to the influx of Gujarati and Rajasthani traders and migration of Sindhis in Mumbai.

 Some are fried items which are then dried and can be stored; others are fresh or steamed.